containers/toolbox/GOALS.md

     operating system for OpenShift
   - Need to [use default authfile on pull](https://github.com/coreos/toolbox/pull/58/commits/413f83f7240d3c31121b557bfd55e489fad24489)
   - Need to ensure compatibility with the rhel7/support-tools container
-    - Currently not a toolbox image, opportunity for collaboration
+    - Currently not a Toolbx image, opportunity for collaboration
   - Alignment with `oc debug node/` (OpenShift)
     - `oc debug node` opens a shell on a kubernetes node
-    - Value in having a consistent environment for both Toolbox's debugging mode and `oc debug node`
+    - Value in having a consistent environment for both Toolbx's debugging mode and `oc debug node`